 The terms beam, girder, and joist may seem interchangeable, but there are important differences between them.
-In general terms, a joist and a girder basically beam.
+In general terms, a joist and a girder basically are beams.

 What follows are specific definitions for beams, girders, and joists followed by their types and differences.

 A beam is a load-bearing member which is positioned horizontally inside the structure.
 A post is a vertical support structure that usually supports the beam itself.

 Practically every home will have beams, and most residences will also have girders, joists, and headers along with other types of beams.

 The beam will bear the load of the structure and transfer the weight to other areas where it can be supported.

 This usually means posts that support the beam or other beams depending on the design.
 You can compare this to girders that support joists.

 Headers transfer the load to the framing in the walls.
 And studs transfer loads to the joists, which in turn pass that load to the girders and then to the posts.

 You will find beams in most parts of the structure of the home.
 It’s even true that beams will top the vertical studs, although there is no specific name for this type of beam.